 1 cup bread flour

-18 .
-Using a sharp blade make a few decorative slits into the top of the dough.
-This step is optional.
+18. (optional) Using a sharp blade make a few decorative slits into the top of the dough.

-19 .
-Using a spray bottle, lightly spray the bread dough with 3-4 sprays of warm water.
-Place the hot lid on top and bake at 430 degrees Fahrenheit for 20 minutes.
+19. Using a spray bottle, lightly spray the bread dough with 3-4 sprays of warm water.
+Then place the hot lid on top and bake at 430 degrees Fahrenheit for 20 minutes.

 Note: Most people place an oven safe bowl filled with water in the oven to achieve that nice bread crust; I find that lightly spraying the bread with warm water is an easier way to achieve the same results.

-20 .
-Then remove the lid from from the pot and bake for an additional 15-20 minutes at the same temperature.
+20. Then remove the lid from the pot and bake for an additional 15-20 minutes at the same temperature.

 Enjoy this wholesome bread with salted butter.